govuk-react/govuk-react/ACCESSIBILITY.md

 ## Server side rendering

 We would recommend using server side or universal rendering for a React application due to benefits of performance and robustness.

-Our understanding is that if you need to meet the UK Government Service Standard then you must use server side rendering.
+Our understanding is that if you need to meet the [UK Government Service Standard](https://www.gov.uk/service-manual/service-standard) then you must use server side rendering, as the [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement) guidance is assesed under [points 12](https://www.gov.uk/service-manual/service-standard/create-a-service-thats-simple) and [13](https://www.gov.uk/service-manual/service-standard/make-the-user-experience-consistent-with-govuk).

 ## Building a service